Are you scared or excited of forthcoming groundbreaking innovations?

 “Now I’m pretty much sure that creativity is a skill.

 Not only creativity is a skill, but it can be learned quickly too.
-Practice doesn’t make us perfect, it makes us permanent,” he added.
+Practice doesn’t make us perfect, it makes us permanent,” my mentor added.

 “Once we absorb our task by just observing what’s happening in our mind, we all become super creative one day,” he further added.

-After resuming his writing again after a long gap, my friend is the author of two very successful books.
+After resuming his writing again after a long gap, my mentor is the author of two very successful books now.

 We also need restful deep sleep which can be achieved mainly through physical exercises.

-These are required because science has shown that the body needs 4-6 weeks to reset and regain its physiological and meditative bearings, which has a connection to our brain that evolves our creativity.
+These are required because science has shown that the body needs 4-6 weeks to reset and regain its physiological and meditative conditions, which has a connection to our brain that evolves our creativity.

 Restful awareness and restful sleep maintains the hypothalamus gland that controls body weight, body temperature, hunger, thirst, fatigue, and circadian cycles.